facebookresearch/MUSE/README.md

 The two first options are very fast and can load 1 million embeddings in a few seconds, while loading text files can take a while.

 ## Download
 We provide multilingual embeddings and ground-truth bilingual dictionaries.
+These embeddings are fastText embeddings that have been aligned in a common space.

 ### Multilingual word Embeddings
 We release fastText Wikipedia **supervised** word embeddings for **30** languages, aligned in a **single vector space**.